 Doctors must keep medical confidentiality.
 They are not permitted to disclose the information they are entrusted with to third parties.
 Certain infectious diseases, such as tuberculosis, must be reported to the public health authority.
 This is the only way to prevent the spread of infectious diseases.
 This notification does not affect the processing of an asylum claim.

 You will be treated in a hospital only if treatment at a doctor’s office is not sufficient.
 A stay in hospital (Krankenhaus) must be approved in advance.
-Only go to a hospital without first going to the doctor’s office if it is an emergency!
+In an emergency, you can go to a hospital without a prior appointment.

 In Germany, many medicines may only be dispensed to patients by pharmacies (Apotheke).
 You can get certain medicines (verschreibungspflichtige Arzneimittel) from a pharmacist only if you present a doctor’s prescription.
 There are also many medicines that can be bought freely without a prescription.
 The costs of these will not be reimbursed by the relevant government agency.

-The pharmacist will inform you about how to take the medicine.
+The pharmacist will inform you about how to take the medicine correctly.